Clean beauty products are more accessible than ever, but that wasn't always the case—even for something as basic as moisturizer.

 Take it from me, as someone who's been into natural skincare from way back.
 For many years, I struggled to find a cream that I could confidently use and recommend.
 Almost everything was packed with silicones, synthetic fragrance, cheap and unstable oils, and other ingredients that aren't great for your skin.

-Read on to find out what it does, what's in it and why I recommend it for ALL skin.
+Read on to find out what it does, what's in it, and why it's one of my favourite creams for all skin.

-Leila's legacy lives on today with the company's mission to do good for your skin as well as for its producers and the planet.
-Now, we can buy a whole range of Nilotica-based products, including Crème du Nil, of course!
+Leila's legacy lives on today with the company's mission to do good for your skin, people and the planet.
+Now, we can buy a whole range of Nilotica-based products, including Crème du Nil, of course.

 LXMI Crème du Nil Pore-Refining Moisture Veil

 Besides its inspiring origins, what makes LXMI Crème du Nil Pore-Refining Moisture Veil so special?

 First of all, it's a lightweight but intensely hydrating cream that ANY skin can use.
 If you're on the oily side, you'll only need the thinnest layer (a little goes a long way).
 But if you're dry, you can apply it more thickly for deeper nourishment.

 Second, the ingredients are 100% natural and get the "Clean at Sephora" seal of approval (as well as meeting my even stricter personal criteria).
 So unlike most conventional moisturizers out there, this one is truly beneficial for your skin—more on that in a moment.

 Then there's the luxurious texture and packaging, which rival any mainstream prestige brand's.
 Not only does it feel ultra-plush to the touch, but Crème du Nil also comes in a heavy embossed jar, with an accompanying copper applicator.
 The crest on the lid symbolizes the Hindu goddess Lakshmi, from whom LXMI (pronounced "luxe-me") gets its name.